 Gather the ingredients.

-Put the berries in a saucepan.
+Place the berries in a saucepan.
 Add the sugar and juice or water.
-Bring to a boil, reduce the heat to low and simmer until the strawberries are all soft and just starting to fall apart and the liquid thickens, between 5 to 10 minutes.
+Bring to a boil.
+Reduce the heat to low and simmer until the strawberries are all soft and just starting to fall apart and the liquid thickens, between 5 to 10 minutes.

-Let the compote cool.
-Transfer to a clean pint jar and store, covered and chilled, for up to 2 weeks.
+Let the compote cool off completely.
+Transfer to a clean pint jar and store in the refrigerator for up to 2 weeks.